vacp2p/rfc-index/nomos/data-availability-layer.md

 - Light clients send data to block builders, block builders send data to be verified by the data availibilty layer.

 ### Message Passing

-Nodes that participate in a Nomos zone MUST also be a Nomos data availibility node.
+Nodes that participate in a Nomos zone are considered to be a Nomos base-layer nodes.
-Nomos base layer uses libp2p publish/subscribe protocol to handle message passing between nodes in the network.
+Nomos base-layer utilizes a libp2p publish/subscribe implementation to handle message passing between nodes in the network.
+All base-layer nodes MUST be assigned to a data availability `pubsub-topic`.
-Using gossipsub, nodes configuations SHOULD define a `pubsub-topic` shared by all Nomos data availiability nodes:
+Node configuations SHOULD define a `pubsub-topic` that is shared by all data availiability nodes:

 ```rs
 pubsub-topic = 'DA_TOPIC';
 ```

-Communication occurs between different zones with [Data Availability Committees](#) directly.
+Communication between different zones with [Data Availability Committees](#) occur directly.
-Nomos nodes use a libp2p swarm to read data from other nodes participating in a zone as a validator.
+Zones use a libp2p swarm to connect to different nodes participating in a zone as a validator, .
 It is the responsibility of zones to maintain the swarm.
 When a node in the swarm does not provide access to data, light nodes MAY use the Nomos data availbilty layer.